 |

-- Most people feel discomfort during and after the procedure as your uterus adjusts to the IUC.
+- Most people feel discomfort during and after the procedure, discuss pain control options available with your healthcare provider.
 The cramps will lessen with time.
-Rest.
-Mild heat to your abdomen and/or pain medication may help.
+Rest, mild heat to your abdomen and/or pain medication may help.

 - It is normal to have some mild bleeding and spotting during the first few days after the insertion.

-- For hormonal IUC, expect spotting and/or irregular bleeding for 3-6 months, then your period will usually decrease over time.
-If there is an abrupt change in your bleeding pattern such as very heavy bleeding or no bleeding, contact the health care provider who inserted your IUC.
+- After a hormonal IUD insertion, you can expect spotting and/or irregular bleeding for 3-6 months, then your period will usually decrease over time.
+If there is an abrupt change in your bleeding pattern such as very heavy bleeding or no bleeding, contact the clinic.

-- For the copper IUC, you may have longer or heavier periods with cramping following insertion.
+- A copper IUD may cause you to have longer or heavier periods with cramping.
 This may improve over time.

-- Note: Heavy bleeding and clots (causing you to change pads every hour) could be a sign of a perforation and requires urgent follow-up at the emergency room.
+- Note: Heavy bleeding and clots (causing you to change pads every hour) could be a sign of a perforation and requires urgent follow-up at a hospital emergency department.

 |